swaptacular/swpt_accounts/protocol.rst

    recipient's account. [#account-identity]_

 amount : int64
-   The increase in the affected account's principal which the transfer caused.
+   The increase in the affected account's principal, caused by the transfer.
 This MUST NOT be zero.
 If it is a positive number (an addition to the principal), the affected account would be the recipient of the transfer.
 If it is a negative number (a subtraction from the principal), the affected account would be the